 How we tested

 An extra minute of cooking time can spell disaster for a dish.
 Timers that hang from a lanyard around your neck or clip to a pocket allow you to move freely around the house while still tracking the progress of your recipe.
-Our longtime favorite from Polder ($13.45) is compact and reliable, but it has a flaw: The small crevices around each of its small buttons trap food.
+Our longtime favorite from Polder is compact and reliable, but it has a flaw: The small crevices around each of its small buttons trap food.
 Could we find a timer that matched its performance but was easier to clean?
-To find out, we rounded up five new wearable models (priced from $15.99 to $35.00), including one multievent model capable of tracking three times at once.
+To find out, we rounded up five new wearable models (all between about $20.00 and $35.00), including one multievent model capable of tracking three times at once.
 After checking that all models were perfectly accurate against an online atomic clock, we assigned them to a team of test cooks for two weeks of intensive kitchen use.
 In addition to evaluating the timers’ ease of use, digital displays, audio alerts, and any additional features, our panel evaluated the comfort and security of the clips and lanyards.

 All of the timers have clear digital displays and audible beeps that sounded whenever we pressed their buttons or when the timer finished, but they weren’t all easy to use.
 Five models had rows of numbered buttons, allowing us to quickly type in the desired time down to the exact second.
 Setting a model with click-through hour, minute, and second buttons took nearly three times as long.
 When we’re adding just a minute or two of cooking time, 30 seconds of fumbling is far too much.
 But that wasn’t our only criticism: Those buttons went up but not down, so we had to clear out the time and click up from zero again if we overshot the desired setting.